 Nephrology

-A branch of internal medicine dealing with the functions and diseases related to the kidneys, nephrologists diagnose and treat kidney diseases such as renal failure, kidney stones and hypertension.
+A branch of internal medicine dealing with the functions and diseases related to the kidneys, nephrologists diagnose and treat kidney diseases such as renal failure, kidney stones, and hypertension

 Kidney Screenings

-Those who are at high risk due to existing conditions such as diabetes, high blood pressure or have a family history of kidney problems are advised to undergo regular screening tests.
+Those who are at high risk due to existing conditions such as diabetes, high blood pressure, or have a family history of kidney problems are advised to undergo regular screening tests.
 When diagnosed at an early stage, options for early treatment often have a positive outcome before any symptoms become noticeable and the progression of the disease may also be slowed.

-Any screenings done at any Gleneagles Hospital offer you nothing short of modern comfort and a team of dedicated and highly trained health care professionals.
+Any screenings done at any Gleneagles Hospital offer you nothing short of modern comfort and a team of dedicated and highly trained healthcare professionals.
 Once your test results are confirmed, your chosen doctor will go through them with you personally to ensure that you receive nothing but the best available advice and path to recovery.

 Blood Pressure Measurement